skakau/my-ramblings/docs/Weekly Goals.md

 - Catch up with CAM to get feedback on how things are going now they are merged with Blackbeards.

 **Reflection on week**
+Still spent a lot of time on 1:1s as I continue to catch up with people.
+Team day for CC and 🏴‍☠️ was great, had a lot of fun and it was good to see so many people in the office.
+We didn't exactly get to do the work we had planned out (i.e WoW) but it was great to hear peoples stories during the ice-breaker exercises as well as the fun we had during the team battles.

+Need to keep this a regular thing!!

 ## W34 August 21 - August 25 2023